christopheradams/christopheradams.io/_posts/2023-09-21-moon-block-chain.md

 this ritual 128 times in total to compose a sufficiently long random number for his secure private key.
 Only Yao and the Gods know what it is.

-{% picture /assets/images/yaojuichung-moonblockchain-foundation-prayers.png --alt Moon--Block--Chain: Prayers on Foundation --img class="img-thumbnail" %}
+{% picture /assets/images/yaojuichung-moonblockchain-foundation-prayers.png --alt Moon--Block--Chain: Prayers on Ethereum --img class="img-thumbnail" %}

-{% picture /assets/images/yaojuichung-moonblockchain-foundation-answers.jpg --alt Moon--Block--Chain: Answers on Foundation --img class="img-thumbnail" %}
+{% picture /assets/images/yaojuichung-moonblockchain-foundation-answers.jpg --alt Moon--Block--Chain: Answers on Ethereum --img class="img-thumbnail" %}

-*Moon--Block--Chain: Prayers* and *Answers* collections on Foundation {: .caption}
+*Moon--Block--Chain: Prayers* and *Answers* collections on Ethereum {: .caption}

 To make good on his plea for a lucky wallet, Yao minted two collections of